Jericho1060/du-storage-monitoring/README.md

 ![Img001](https://github.com/Jericho1060/du-storage-monitoring/blob/main/du-storage-monitoring.png?raw=true)

+# Discord Server

+You can join me on Discord for help or suggestions or requests by folowing that link : https://discord.jericho1060.com

+#Description
 It's displaying on a screen the quantity and the percent fill of containers or hub.

 It can support up to 9 screens and chose what is display on each (group feature)